6.09.2016

 2nd, 3rd, 8th Grade Art

-3-inch square drawings
+3 x 3-inch drawings

-8th graders reviewed perspective drawing.
-Examples in Unbuilt America, helped us develop a 3-d drawing rubric.
-Using pencils and rulers students first made studies from memories of familiar spaces.
+8th graders reviewed 1, 2, and 3-point perspective drawing.
+Examples in Unbuilt America helped us develop a rubric.
+Using pencils and rulers students made studies from memories of familiar spaces.
 Next they learned about the history of site-specific and plop art, and debated how to categorize some examples.
-Students were assigned to make a perspective drawing with written proposal for an installation or alteration to the current school grounds.
+Each drafted a proposal for either an installation or alteration to the current school grounds.
+Added instruction included photo tracing, rubbing collage, and rotoscoped animation.
+Classes presented and received feedback on proposals by role playing how various community members might respond to the changes.

 8th graders made linocut printed t-shirts with fabric ink.
+Another assignment could include silkscreen printing.

 Students explored cyanotype and van dyke processes.
 They looked at photomontages by Laszlo Moholy-Nagy and were given National Geographic magazines.
 Some pen traced images onto transparencies, before paper coating and exposing to sunlight.